NethServer/nethserver-firewall-base/README.rst

 There is also a special *firewall* zone which represents the firewall itself.
 The firewall can access any other zone.

 Each network interface with a configured role is a firewall zone.
-Roles are mapped to Shorewall zone as:
+Roles are mapped to Shorewall zones as:

 * green -> loc
 * red -> net